rturquier/GreenNICE/README.md

 First, you can run a set of example runs with different model settings.

-Alternatively, you can run the code for the NICE2020 model using the `MimiNICE2020` module.
+Alternatively, you can run the code for the GreenNICE model using the `GreenNICE` module.

 #### Running The Example Runs
 (1) Set this repository as your working directory.